salmanmaher1234/crypto/HOSTINGER_DEPLOYMENT_COMMANDS.md

-# SuperCoin Hostinger Deployment Commands
+# SuperCoin Hostinger Deployment Commands (LEGACY: Node.js/Express/PostgreSQL)

+> **Note:** This guide is for legacy Node.js/Express/PostgreSQL deployment.
+> For new deployments, use PHP + MySQL as described in `HOSTINGER_PHP_DEPLOYMENT.md`.

+## Legacy Node.js/Express/PostgreSQL Deployment Commands

 This guide provides step-by-step commands to deploy SuperCoin on Hostinger hosting.